deeptadevkota/PandaCLI/README.md

 python llm_client.py
 ```

-The server starts automatically, polls `/health` until ready, then drops you into a chat prompt.
+The server starts automatically, sends a trivial completion to verify the model is loaded, then drops you into a chat prompt.
+Responses stream to the terminal in real time.
 Type `exit` or `quit` to stop.

 ## Configuration